computational-psychology/stimupy/docs/howtos/display.md

 # Display stimuli / integrate in experiments
-`stimupy` is a package for stimulus generation, separate from stimulus display, use, experimentation, etc.
+`stimupy` is a package which is focused on generating stimuli, separate from stimulus display, use, experimentation, etc.
-Instead, `stimupy` is designed agnostic how stimuli are used, and flexible for a range of uses.
+Hence, `stimupy` is designed agnostic to how stimuli are used after stimulus generation, which allows for a broad range of uses.
-Principally, the actual stimulus image is stored as a matrix of intensity values, in a bare {py:obj}`numpy.ndarray`.
+Principally, the stimulus image is stored as a matrix of intensity values, in a bare {py:obj}`numpy.ndarray`.
-Thus, to use a `stimupy` stimulus in an application just requires being able to input a `numpy.ndarray`.
+Thus, using a `stimupy` stimulus in an application just requires the possibility to input a `numpy.ndarray`.

 ## PsychoPy-based display
-[PsychoPy](https://psychopy.org/) is a leading stimulus display and experiment development package for the python ecosystem.
+[PsychoPy](https://psychopy.org/) is a leading stimulus display and experiment development package for the Python ecosystem.
 It provides lots of functionality for running experiments, interfacing with hardware and some stimulus-drawing capabilities.
 Most of the stimulus-drawing is done using an OpenGL backend